 A miniature Rottweiler is not a recognized dog breed.
-A miniature Rottweiler comes from the crossing of a Rottweiler with a smaller breed, an exceptionally small Rottweiler, or a Rottweiler with dwarfism.
+A miniature Rottweiler comes from crossing a Rottweiler with a smaller breed, an exceptionally small Rottweiler, or a Rottweiler with dwarfism.

 Why Do Some Prefer a Miniature Rottweiler?